hmheng/gabc2019docker/README.md

 - Microsoft Visual Studio IDE
 - Sessionize API integration

-NOTE: You may freely fork this project for your local events, but by respecting the effort of each author of free theme (Bootstrapmade) and developer, the credit links in the footer section must remain intact.
+NOTE: You may freely fork this project for your local events, but respecting the effort of each author of free theme (Bootstrapmade) and developer, the credit links in the footer section must remain intact.

 Credit : https://bootstrapmade.com/, https://github.com/hmheng